MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - versicherungsnummer

 ## Austria tax identification number
-This sensitive information type entity is included in the EU Tax ID number bundle.
+This sensitive information type entity is only available the EU Tax ID number bundle.

 ### Format

 Nine digits with optional hyphen and forward slash